 Chapman was sprawled on the ground with her dress pulled over her knees.
 Her killer had sliced open her abdomen, removed her intestines and draped them over her shoulders in a bizarre display of theatrics.

-An autopsy discovered that part Chapman's uterus had been removed.
+An autopsy discovered that part of Chapman's uterus had been removed.
 Her mouth and tongue were swollen, suggesting she had been beaten or strangled.
 The same slicing instrument had been used on both the throat and abdomen areas.

 The coroner was convinced that the perpetrator possessed some knowledge of human anatomy, fuelling the speculation that Jack the Ripper could be a butcher, surgeon, doctor or medical assistant.